Product returns: How digital shelf analytics can cut the cost

 According to consumer research, the common reasons for returning products include:

-However, regardless of why the product is returned, the impacts on your business can be considerable.
-Returns mean higher logistics and resource costs, as well as greater product waste.
-This can cause a significant hit to your brand’s sustainability commitments, both through emissions and waste as unwanted products often find their way to landfill.
-Product returns can also dent brand loyalty, particularly if your products come back because they do not match their online listings.
+Returns mean higher logistics and resource costs for you, as well as greater product waste.
+This causes a significant hit to your brand’s sustainability commitments, both through emissions and waste as unwanted products often find their way to landfill.
+Product returns also dent your brand loyalty, particularly if your products come back because they don’t match their online listings.

-How can digital shelf analytics help reduce product returns?
+How digital shelf analytics for product returns delivers results

 Plus, when it comes to helping reduce product returns, there are key advantages of having digital shelf analytics.